wso2/apk/adapter/developer-guide.md

 ## Prerequisites

-following should be installed in your dev machine.
+The following should be installed in your dev machine.

 - [Gradle](https://gradle.org/install/) >= 7.5.1 version
 - Docker >= 17.03 version